 FUNDING AREAS: Education & Youth, Animals, TBD

 OVERVIEW: Gary Rubens and his wife Jennifer founded the Rubens Family Foundation in 2012.
 Since 2013, the Rubens Family Foundation has granted over $30 million.
-Grants have focused on education, mentoring programs and college scholarships.
-A highlight of the couple's philanthropy so far is their $20 million gift to Washington State Opportunity Scholarship to support students who want to get a degree in a STEM or healthcare field.
+Grants have prioritized education, mentoring programs, and college scholarships.
+A highlight of the couple's philanthropy so far is their $20 million donation to Washington State Opportunity Scholarship to support students who want to get a degree in a STEM or healthcare field.

 A highlight of the couple's philanthropy is their recent $20 million gift to the Washington State Opportunity Scholarship, a "unique partnership helping to build the next generations of professionals in science, engineering, mathematics, healthcare, and other high-demand fields."
 Later that same year, Rubens helped the organization raise another $500,000, matching donations to the organization through a fundraiser held by GeekWire and Bank of America.
 Other high-profile Washingtonians have been involved with the scholarship program as well, including Steve Ballmer, who recently gave $11 million.

 The couple has also supported scholarships through College Success Foundation.
-They've also supported Ranier Scholars, providing "enriched academic support for children of adversity."
+They have also supported Ranier Scholars, providing "enriched academic support for children of adversity."
 Other grantees have included Summer Search, which "supports students short on opportunity and provides professional mentoring," and TAF Technology Access Foundation.
 TAF Academy is a STEM-focused school.
 The Rubenses also back Detlef Schrempf Foundation.
 Founded by former Seattle Supersonics player Detlef Schrempf, the Detlef Schrempf Foundation was created to "to strengthen the lives of children and families in the Northwest USA."